-Column 1 Column 2 Item The relevant credit reporting information was disclosed to the credit provider under The credit provider uses the credit eligibility information for 6 item 6 of the table in subsection 20F(1) for a particular securitisation related purpose of the provider in relation to the individual. that particular securitisation related purpose.
+Permitted CP uses Column 1 Column 2 Column 2 Item The relevant credit reporting information was disclosed to the credit provider under The credit provider uses the credit eligibility information for management of any credit by the provider.
+5 item 5 of the table in subsection 20F(1). the purpose of assisting the individual to avoid defaulting on his or her obligations in relation to consumer credit provided by the provider to the individual.
+6 item 6 of the table in subsection 20F(1) for a particular securitisation related purpose of the provider in relation to the individual. that particular securitisation related purpose.